 - Get feedback - you can send out surveys or feedback forms.
 This will give your business valuable next actions and suggestions for improvement directly from the people that interact with you.

 - Be personal - greeting emails when a user signs up lets them know that you value their addition to your subscriber list.
 Also, keep in mind that personalisation is a great way to engage.
 38% of companies are not undertaking any kind of personalisation, however, emails with a recipient's first name in the subject are 26% more likely to be opened and marketers have seen a 760% increase in revenue from segmented campaigns, which we mentioned above.

-- Optimise for mobile - by the end of 2018, worldwide mobile email users are expected to total over 2.2 billion, so it’s important to cater to them.
+- Optimise for mobile - it was estimated that by the end of 2018, worldwide mobile email users were going to total over 2.2 billion and two-thirds of emails are read on mobile devices, so it’s important to cater to them.
 Emails not optimised for mobile devices get deleted by a majority (80.3%) of users.
 3 out of 10 users unsubscribe from the list if the emails are not mobile optimised, according to Bluehornet.
 Ensure your content fits the bill!